Update : February 19th, 2024

-We’re a share cost boat that has been sailing since 2004.
+Karaka is a sailing ship that has been sailing as a co-op since 2004.

-In an effort to share, learn and grow, the boat is operated as a non profit cooperative, welcoming as crew anybody motivated to join with an open mind, a willingness to become part of the team and a deep craving for this lifestyle.
+In an effort to share, learn and grow, we take as crew anybody motivated to join with an open mind, a willingness to become part of the team and a deep craving for this lifestyle.

-The crew is usually but not always composed of a healthy mix of nomadic dreamers, musicians, philosophers, anarchists, wanderers and assorted non-conforming individuals, as well as less radical people, regardless of nationality, age, gender, worldview, background, or financial status.
-Attitude is what matters.
+The crew is usually composed of a healthy mix of nomadic wanderers and non-conforming individuals, regardless of nationality, age, gender, worldview, background, or financial status.
+Most anybody is welcome, attitude is what matters.

-This is more than just a cheap sailing opportunity, this is a chance to experience what being a feral sea gypsy on an old school ship is all about.
+This makes being part of the crew something more than just a cheap sailing opportunity.
+What this is, really, is a chance to experience what being a feral sea gypsy on a nice ship is all about.